-One goal of estate planning is minimizing income and estate taxes while transferring wealth to the next generation in the most efficient way possible.
-A trust is one method for achieving this goal.
-The irrevocable trust, in particular, is a popular option because it removes transferred property from the grantor's estate.
-But many of your clients may be asking, how safe are irrevocable trust assets?
+One of the primary goals of estate planning is to minimize income and estate taxes while efficiently transferring wealth to the next generation.
+An oft-used means of achieving this goal is the irrevocable trust, which removes transferred property from the grantor's estate.
+But just how safe are irrevocable trust assets?

-In fact, the irrevocable trust requires the full relinquishment and control over transferred assets.
-This may affect a parent's decision to put a child's inheritance in a trust.
+As you may know, the irrevocable trust requires the full relinquishment and control over transferred assets.
+This may affect a parent's decision to put a child's inheritance in a trust, for example.
 What if the beneficiary is financially irresponsible or gets a divorce?
 Will the irrevocable nature of the trust protect those assets from creditors or an ex-spouse?

-- Irrevocable trust: This trust cannot be changed once established.
-An attorney outlines the purpose of the trust in the trust document.
-Once assets are transferred in, the trust becomes the asset owner.
+- Irrevocable trust: The purpose of the trust is outlined by an attorney in the trust document.
+Once established, an irrevocable trust usually cannot be changed.
+As soon as assets are transferred in, the trust becomes the asset owner.

-- Grantor: The individual who transfers ownership of property to the trust.
+- Grantor: This individual transfers ownership of property to the trust.

-- Trustee: The person or corporation charged with managing the property in the trust and carrying out its purpose and function.
-The trustee has a fiduciary duty to the beneficiary(ies) of the trust, not to the grantor or other party.
+- Trustee: The trustee is the person or corporation charged with managing the property in the trust and carrying out its purpose and function.
+The trustee has a fiduciary duty to the beneficiary(ies) of the trust.

-- Beneficiary: The person for whom the trust was created and who will receive the trust benefits.
+- Beneficiary: The beneficiary is the person for whom the trust was created and who will receive the trust benefits.

-Trust interpretation is primarily a state law issue, so outcomes can differ depending on jurisdiction.
-Courts may use the trust document to evaluate whether the beneficiary has control over fund distribution.
+It's important to note that trust interpretation is primarily a state law issue.
+As such, courts may use the trust document to evaluate whether a beneficiary has control over fund distribution.
 If the court determines that the beneficiary does not have control: